v-harrishe/azure-docs/articles/firewall/quick-create-multiple-ip-template.md

 ---
-title: 'Quickstart: Create an Azure Firewall with multiple public IP addresses - Resource Manager template'
+title: Quickstart - Create an Azure Firewall with multiple public IP addresses - Resource Manager template
 description: In this quickstart, you learn how to use a Azure Resource Manager template (ARM template) to create an Azure Firewall with multiple public IP addresses.
 services: firewall
-author: vhorne

 ms.service: firewall
 ms.topic: quickstart
 ms.custom: subject-armqs
+author: rockboyfor
-ms.date: 08/28/2020
+ms.date: 12/21/2020
+ms.testscope: yes|no
+ms.testdate: 12/21/2020null
-ms.author: victorh
+ms.author: v-yeche
 ---

 # Quickstart: Create an Azure Firewall with multiple public IP addresses - ARM template

-In this quickstart, you use an Azure Resource Manager template (ARM template) to deploy an Azure Firewall with multiple public IP addresses from a public IP address prefix.
+In this quickstart, you use an Azure Resource Manager template (ARM template) to deploy an Azure Firewall with multiple public IP addresses from a public IP prefix.
 The deployed firewall has NAT rule collection rules that allow RDP connections to two Windows Server 2019 virtual machines.

 [!INCLUDE [About Azure Resource Manager](../../includes/resource-manager-quickstart-introduction.md)]